Class Distance Weighted Cross-Entropy Loss for Ulcerative Colitis Severity Estimation: Related Work

-\textbf{Ordinal Regression:} Ordinal categories are common in many real-world prediction problems.
+Ordinal categories are common in many real-world prediction problems, especially in the healthcare domain.
 Several loss functions have been introduced recently to use in conjunction with CNNs.
 Niu et al. \cite{niu2016ordinal} transformed an ordinal regression problem into a series of binary classification sub-tasks based on the work of Li et al. \cite{NIPS2006_019f8b94}.
 They applied this approach to age estimation from face images and reported better results compared to other ordinal regression approaches such as metric learning and widely used cross-entropy loss function.
 Although the proposed method provided better results, there were rank inconsistencies in the output classification subtasks.
 Cao et al. \cite{cao2020rank} proposed a consistent rank logits (CORAL) framework for rank-consistencies by weight sharing in the penultimate layer.
 They reported that the CORAL framework provided both rank consistency and superior results compared to the previous approaches.
-Shi et al. \cite{shi2021deep} proposed Conditional Ordinal regression for Neural Network (CORN) framework to relax the constraint on the penultimate layer of the CORAL framework to increase neural network's capacity by introducing conditional probabilities.
+Shi et al. \cite{shi2021deep} proposed Conditional Ordinal Regression for Neural Network (CORN) framework to relax the constraint on the penultimate layer of the CORAL framework to increase neural network's capacity by introducing conditional probabilities.
 The authors reported that the CORN approach performs better than previous methods.
+A major disadvantage of CORN-like approaches is that they require a change in the model architecture (output layer) and labeling structure.
+Another approach for ordinal regression problems is to integrate unimodality in the loss function \cite{belharbi2019unimoconstraints,albuquerque2021ordinal}.
+This approach enforces unimodality by punishing inconsistencies in the posterior probability distribution among adjacent labels.
+The punishing term is generally added next to the main loss function, where cross-entropy is used mostly.
+Albuquerque et al. \cite{albuquerque2021ordinal} employed a unimodality approach for the cervical cancer classification by using cross-entropy and entropy losses as main loss functions and reported better performance results compared to other approaches.
+Through the manuscript, cross-entropy and entropy loss with unimodality loss terms will be referred to as CO2 and HO2 respectively as in \cite{albuquerque2021ordinal}.
+Another class of the methods is to use regression to predict a single continuous value at the output or using sigmoid activation function on top of it to limit prediction in [0, 1], then using thresholds or probability distributions to convert the output into discrete levels \cite{beckham2016simple,beckham2017unimodal}.
+However, regression-based approaches assume fixed distances between classes and encoding specific parametric distributions (e.g., Gaussian, Poisson) at the network output restricts the model and prevents scaling to a large number of classes \cite{beckham2017unimodal}.
+Moreover, tuning parameters in parametric distributions presents another challenge.
+Regression-based approaches or methods enforcing parametric distributions have been shown to be inferior to other methods in many studies \cite{belharbi2019unimoconstraints,albuquerque2021ordinal}.